What is an Intrauterine Device & How Does it Work?

 - Are not in a mutually monogamous relationship

-Potential side effects from using an IUD include:
+Potential side effects of using an IUD include:

 - Mood changes